The Top 7 Things You Need to Know About Plastic Pollution

 Every year 525,000 garbage trucks full of plastic are dumped into our oceans.

 #3: By 2050, All Seabirds Worldwide Would Have Consumed At Least One Piece of Plastic

 According to Dr. Julia Reisser6, 100% of the dead beached turtles she surveyed had plastic in them.
-In fact, their intestines were filled with plastic to the point that they were rock hard.
+In fact, their intestines were filled with plastic till the point that they were rock hard.
 Not only turtles are affected by this; various other marine creatures are affected by this problem, most notably seabirds.

 #1: Recycling is Not an Effective Solution

 While we think we are recycling, we are not.
 According to The New Plastics Economy report, let us take the fate of 20 plastic water bottles.
 8 water bottles go into landfill, while 6 leaks into the ecosystem.
 3 are burned, and only 3 are taken for recycling itself1.
 Out of the three that are taken for recycling, one is lost in the process of recycling.
 One-and-a-half bottles are recycled into something of lesser value or down-cycled into something such as a garbage bag.
 This leaves less than one bottle to be recycled into a material of similar value.

 In summary, the situation is dire, and it is out of sight and out of mind at least concerning the impact of plastic pollution on our oceans.
 My next blog will be about what you can do.

 Heirs To Our Oceans is creating the next generation of environmental leaders.

 1. “The New Plastics Economy”, World Economic Forum, Jan.
 2016, http://www3.weforum.org/docs/WEF_The_New_Plastics_Economy.pdf, Accessed 18 Jun.
 2017